-It may be difficult to believe, but sexual harassment remains a major problem in the twenty-first century workplace.
+It may be difficult to believe, but sexual harassment remains a significant problem in the 21st century workplace.
 A recent study of over 2,000 full-time and part-time women employees found that one-third of women had experienced sexual harassment at some point in their working lives.
-Sexual harassment isn’t limited to women however, men can be victims too.
+Sexual harassment isn’t limited to women, however, all genders can be victims.

 Thankfully, California law gives employees powerful tools to fight against sexual harassment.
-If you are experienceing sexual harassment at work, there are some important steps you should take, including reporting the harassment and documenting it in writing.
+However, if you are experienceing sexual harassment at work, you should take some important steps , including reporting the harassment and documenting it in writing.

 The law generally recognizes two different types or categories of sexual harassment.
 The first is called “quid pro quo,” which is Latin and translates as “this for that.”
 In quid pro quo sexual harassment, an employment benefit, such as a promotion, a raise, or the job itself, is conditioned on the employee’s acceptance of a supervisor’s harassing conduct—sexual advances, for example.

 The other commonly recognized form of sexual harassment is called “hostile work environment” sexual harassment.
 In a hostile work environment case, a supervisor’s or coworker’s harassing conduct is so severe or pervasive that it creates a hostile work environment for the victim.
 You don’t have to be the direct target of harassing conduct to file a hostile work environment claim.
 All the law requires is that the employee prove that he or she is the victim of a hostile work environment.
 Thus, a woman who witnesses her coworker being propositioned and groped would, for example, have a claim for hostile work environment sexual harassment.